Recognizing the Security Implications of the New Normal

 Evolution of Work

-Work has transformed from a place we go to an activity we perform.
+Work has transformed from a place we go to into an activity we perform.
 Applications are now available everywhere, and the overwhelming majority of enterprises utilize a combination of private cloud, public cloud, internet, and SaaS.

 Moreover, many organizations have adopted a hybrid work model, supporting partial remote work or fully remote work.
 This shift was greatly accelerated by the global pandemic, and as companies have realized productivity and employee morale benefits, it has become the new normal for work.